mmeggmegan/windows365/Windows365/enterprise/rdp-multipath.md

 ### How does this work?

 RDP Multipath uses multiple network paths, discovered with Interactive Connectivity Establishment (ICE), to improve connection reliability.
 These paths can include combinations like UDP over STUN or UDP over Relay.
 If the main connection fails, the system automatically switches to a backup path.
-If all paths are lost—such as during a network outage—the system will try to reconnect once the network is available again.
+If all paths are lost—such as during a network outage—the system tries to reconnect once the network is available again.

 > [!NOTE]
 > This version of Multipath does not support users who connect exclusively through WebSocket (TCP-based).